gregpalmr/alluxio-aws-cloudformation/README.md

 Alluxio offers a free Community Edition as well as a trial licensed Enterprise Edition.
 Download one of them and upload it to an S3 bucket.

-Download the Alluxio Enterprise or Community Edition from the Alluxio website"
+Download the Alluxio Enterprise or Community Edition from the Alluxio website:

      https://www.alluxio.io/download/